-Firstly, there must be documentation of fat in the liver, which is usually diagnosed on an ultrasound scan.
+First, there must be documentation of fat in liver, which is usually diagnosed via ultrasound scan.
 Most of my patients with NAFLD have their disease diagnosed via routine screening.
-Rarely, fatty liver is diagnosed on CT or even laparoscopy when patients undergo abdominal or pelvic surgeries.
+Fatty liver is rarely diagnosed on CT or even laparoscopy when patients undergo abdominal or pelvic surgeries.

-Secondly, there may be liver inflammation so their liver profile may show elevated GGT or ALT.
+Second, there may be liver inflammation, thus their liver profile may show elevated GGT or ALT.